-The Board will consider the materiality of any given relationship on a case-by-case basis and has adopted materiality guidelines to assist in this regard.
-The Board reviews the independence of each Director in light of interests disclosed to the Board.
+The Board considers the materiality of any given relationship on a case-by-case basis and reviews the independence of each Director in light of interests disclosed to the Board.
+It has determined that Steven Metter was independent during the reporting period, and that Mr Jason Gunn and Mrs Amanda Gunn are not independent due to their substantial shareholding.

-Independent Directors are required to notify the Board promptly if they become aware of any factor which may affect their status as an Independent Director.
+Independent Directors are required to notify the Board promptly when they become aware of any factor that may affect their status as an Independent Director.